-Jesus shed His blood for us.
+Jesus shed His blood for us and through faith in Him we've been forgiven.
 But He's not alone.

 B. Many believers have shed their blood, too.
-In fact, some of the "cloud of witnesses" mentioned in 12:1, did just that.
+In fact, some of the "great cloud of witnesses" mentioned in 12:1 did just that.
 We're told what happened to them in 11:36-38, "Some faced jeers and flogging, while still others were chained and put in prison.
 They were stoned; they were sawed in two; they were put to death by the sword.
 They went about in sheepskins and goatskins, destitute, persecuted, and mistreated-the world was not worthy of them.
 They wandered in deserts and mountains, and in caves and holes in the ground."